 I write to control my brain from wandering everywhere.
 I realize that when you write –you’re writing about something, you need to stay focus to write on what you say that you’re going to write.
 So by doing that you train and refrained your brain from going off-track.
 I believe writing works for my brain as it increases the ‘pay attention time’ to say focus.
 Good writing needs clarity in presenting thoughts and ideas as well as arguments.
 Good writing putting ideas until one will arrive at a logical flow.
 So this requires my brain to truly stay focus.
 The struggle is real and it deprives a tremendous energy of my brain.

 Second, I write to re-learn about myself.
 I write to remind myself of who I am.
 The crazy experience with the narcissist slowly kills my connection with my inner self.
 How?
-It attack my identity, my confidence, my life principals and my core values as well as your wholebeing.
+It attacks my identity, my confidence, my life principals and my core values as well as your wholebeing.
 Through writing I re-enter into my thoughts and feelings to hunt my old self.
-I found my old self buried deep under layers of lies, fake accusation and reality as well as evil emotional burdens and fragility.
+I found my old self buried deep under layers of lies, fake accusations and distorted reality as well as evil emotional burdens and fragility.
 I found her and I pulled her out and cleanse her from all the burdens and fragility.
 Alhamdulillah.
 Yeah, it is the feeling of finding my way home.
-Because of that I write so I feel good of coming home.
+Because of that I write so I feel good of ‘coming home’.
 Why I feel good?
-I pour out the boxes of thoughts with your identity, principals and values that are incorporated into them that make me confused of who I am, suffocated and unheard.
+I pour out the boxes of thoughts with ‘the other person’ distorted identity and principals and values that are incorporated by forced into my inner being that dragged me to the confusion state of who I am, suffocated and unheard.
 Yes, and I write to be heard.
-I want to hear news from the inner me!
+To be heard by myself.
+I want to hear news from the inner self me!

 Third, I write to learn.
 In the recent years I’ve discovered that writing is one of the effective ways to learn.
-Well, I have to dig out my brain to better understand this one reason before I elaborate on this.
+Well, I have to dig out my brain as well as planted new knowledge to better understand on something.
+I write to remember new things that I learned.
+I write to expand ideas and thoughts.
+I write to get facts connected.
+I write for sense-making.
+This purpose also helps me identify the gaps in my understanding that I have on the pursuit of understanding on certain subjects.

 Fourth, I write to share and relate to others: I write to share my deepest pain.
 I write to relate to others who have similarly experienced.
 I found that when I can relate to other experiences that similar, I feel the burden lifted.
 I feel that I’m not alone.
 Normal people do walking rough path journey.
 And most importantly, I learnt about how to go about to overcome their challenges to face the same experiences.
 How they react to address the challenge.
 This is gold.
 Like one proverb say, you can change lemon to lemonade!
 That will make your day!

 Fifth, I write as a reminder and guide to walk through the turbulence.
 From this perspective, I see writing as a savior tool to remind me.
-I always forgot where I have been in my life after the life turburlence.
+I always forgot where I have been in my life after the life turbulence.
 I thought I walked out from it safely.
 And never, ever bump into it.
 The mistakes.
 The killing pains.
 The silly things.
 But NO, the turbulence never forgets me.
 Sometimes I get caught again with the same trap.
-And then again walking the mess, the printed words of the past reminds me, guide me, and encourage me to walk through past through again.
-Last time I made, God Willing, I will make it again.
+And then again walking the mess, these printed words of the past reminds me, guide me, and encourage me to walk through the past again.
+Last time I made, God Willing, I will make it through again, and again.

-Finally, as I’ve opened the window, I write for therapeutic reasons.
+Finally, as I’ve declare earlier when I opened this window on Why I Write, I write for therapeutic reasons.

 Can you relate to anyone of them?
 If not What are your reasons to write?